y3owk1n/nvs/README.md

 #### use

 Switch to a particular version.
-This updates a global symlink in ~/.nvs/bin so that you can simply run nvim.
+This updates a global symlink in your designated bin directory so that you can simply run nvim.

 ```bash
 nvs use stable